AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

 The review process is deliberately conservative: the analysis is not permitted to proceed to ``unblinding''---examining the real data in the signal region---until all reviewer agents have signed off.
 The review protocol is not advisory; it is \emph{binding}.
 When the arbiter issues an \texttt{ITERATE} verdict, the orchestrator initiates a closed-loop revision cycle in which the executor agent must demonstrably address every Category~A finding before the analysis can advance.

-In the Doc sub-phases, the review system extends to the written analysis report itself: the analyses presented in the appendices of this paper, including all publication-quality plots, were drafted entirely by the agent system and refined through the same multi-agent review cycle.
+In the documentation steps and the final documentation phase, the review system extends to the written analysis report itself: the analysis notes referenced throughout this paper, including all publication-quality plots, were drafted entirely by the agent system and refined through the same multi-agent review cycle.